 For license reinstatement purposes for a DUID (drugs) conviction, the revocation will be a 9 month revocation, but you will likely be eligible for early reinstatement with an interlock device after 1 month.

-A refusal to take a chemical test under Colorado’s express consent law can also result in a revocation of you driving privileges.
+A refusal to take a chemical test under Colorado’s express consent law can also result in criminal penalties, including a revocation of your driving privileges.
 Under Colorado’s express consent law, by driving on Colorado’s roads, you have already “expressly consented” to give a sample of your breath or blood for chemical testing when a police officer has probable cause to believe you are under the influence of drugs/alcohol or both.
-A refusal is technically a one year revocation, but adults are eligible for early reinstatement with after 2 months with an interlock device.
+A refusal is technically a one year revocation, but adults are eligible for early reinstatement after 2 months with an interlock device.
 Interlock must be carried for two years on refusal cases.

 How much will a DUI cost in Colorado?